 CHRONIC FATIGUE AND ADRENAL FATIGUE SYNDROME

-My struggle with Chronic Fatigue Syndrome has been an ongoing experience my entire life.
+My struggle with Chronic Fatigue Syndrome has been an ongoing experience for my entire life.
 It has to be one of the most frustrating and debilitating health issues that most doctors will not diagnose correctly.
 I have tried the traditional medical route and have seen countless doctors in Los Angeles none of which have helped.
 I have even gone to a psychiatrist and tried 5 different medications for depression – all of which made me feel worse.

 I wanted to write this article with the intention of helping anyone who is having similar symptoms and has been told by their doctor that it is either psychosomatic or that their blood work is normal and they just need to sleep a little bit more.
-In my search for better health I have come across a variety of extremely useful supplements, energy exercises, tests, and techniques which will help a person who is experiencing chronic fatigue to feel better probably within a few weeks to a month.
+In my search for better health I have come across a variety of extremely useful supplements, energy exercises, health lab tests, and techniques which will help a person who is experiencing chronic fatigue to feel better probably within a few weeks to a month.

 All of my life I have been really active and healthy.
 Pretty much always sporting the six pack on the outside, but this picture of health has always been a facade.
 On the inside I have felt crippled, anti-social, exhausted and really just depressed.
 I wasn’t sure what the cause was but knew that it wasn’t normal to feel this way.
 I wanted to share this information with you so that you won’t experience the same misery or exhaustion that I have felt in my lifetime.